Vitor-Felix/algorithmsDSsAndPatterns/README.md

 # A review of Algorithms, Data Structures & Design Patterns

 1. Try to implement these things, only by their general concepts.
-2. Search for better approachs.
+2. Search for better approaches.
 3. Search for different solutions for the specific language.

 ### Elected languages